Covid-19: For updates and resources, head to UT's Protect Texas Together site.

-Caution: Be sure to check both the main printed volume and the pocket part to compile a complete list of session law citations for your statute.
+Caution for print research: check both the main printed volume and the pocket part to compile a complete list of session law citations for your statute.

 You must also be sure to check the pocket part located in the back of the volume for updated history.
 In this case, there was additional legislative action taken after the bound volume was printed, which is referenced in the pocket part.

-Once you click "Go," the statute, section 325.025 of the Government Code, will open up in a new window.
+Once you click "Go," the statute, section 325.003 of the Government Code, will open up in a new window.

-Next, scroll to the bottom of section 325.025, where you will find citations to the session laws that have enacted and amended this statute.
+Next, scroll to the bottom of section 325.003, where you will find citations to the session laws that have enacted and amended this statute.